PainterQubits/UnitfulIntegration.jl/README.md

 This package currently supports [QuadGK.jl](https://github.com/JuliaMath/QuadGK.jl), which was originally in Julia Base.
 We do not support QuadGK as implemented in Julia 0.5.
+To use this package with Julia 0.5, you need to install the QuadGK package and qualify all invocations of QuadGK functions with the module name (e.g.
+`import QuadGK; QuadGK.quadgk(...)`).